micl2e2/tg-focus/README.md

-# About
+# Overview

 tg-focus is a comprehensive **T**ele**g**ram message filter that helps you **focus**.
 A gentle User Bot for message forwarding.

-Several forms of text messages are supported:
+Most of messages are supported:

-1. Chat Message(Raw/Reply/Forward/Quoted)
+1. Chat Message
-2. Media Caption
-3. Emoji
-4. Channel Update
+2. Channel Update
+3. ...and more

 By customizing *Focus Filters*, tg-focus can forward any specific message from any chat to a dedicated chat named *TG-FOCUS*, that way